 If you apply the appropriate temperature, bacteria in your food won’t have a chance to survive.

 It’s a good practice to cover leftovers in the microwave or on the stove.
-This way the moisture that is created further enhances the heating process by killing bacteria.
+This way the moisture that is created helps eliminate even more bacteria.
 As always, you can use a food thermometer to check the temperature.